labsyspharm/scimap/docs/pl/sm.pl.gate_finder.md

 `subset` : string, optional  *(The default is None)*
 imageid of a single image to be subsetted for analyis.
 Only useful when multiple images are being analyzed together.

 `seg_mask` : string, optional *(The default is None)*
 Location to the segmentation mask file.

+`**kwargs` : None
+Other arguments that can be passed to napari viewer.

 **Returns**